Share this link via

 What is meant by an enhanced curriculum?

 As a Curro School, we are committed to providing learners with an excellent education.
 Therefore, our approach to teaching the national CAPS curriculum is based on project-based learning and self-discovery.
 This approach allows learners to interact with the learned material or discover the core concepts themselves.
 Regular assessments and tests still take place, but we focus on ensuring that learners can use their intellectual abilities to discover the material and make it real to them in some way.
-This further provides them with 21st-century skills such as problem-solving, research, and self-initiated proactive action.
+This further provides them with 21st-century skills such as problem-solving, research, and self-initiated proactive action, and empowers them to write the IEB examination with confidence.

 See which subjects we offer on our fact sheet (see Downloads).